trimstray/nginx-admins-handbook/README.md

                      +-----------------+
 ```

-- 2 file handlers for two simultaneous connections from the same client, 1 file handler for connection with other client, 2 file handlers for static files, and 1 file handler for a open socket to the remote or local host/process (in total it is 6 file descriptors):
+- 2 file handlers for two simultaneous connections from the same client (1, 4), 1 file handler for connection with other client (3), 2 file handlers for static files (2, 5), and 1 file handler for a open socket to the remote or local host/process (6), so in total it is 6 file descriptors:

 ```
                  4